liftbridge-io/liftbridge/documentation/cursors.md

 their position in a partition such that they can resume processing later or pick up where they left off in the event of a failure.

+> **Use Case Note**
+>
+> For most cases, the cursors API should not generally be used due to its
+> low-level nature.
+Instead, [consumer groups](./consumer_groups.md) provide
+> higher-level functionality including transparent consumer offset tracking.

 Cursor management is exposed through the Liftbridge [gRPC API](https://github.com/liftbridge-io/liftbridge-api/blob/master/api.proto).
 The `SetCursor` endpoint takes a `SetCursorRequest` which specifies the